stock2shop/website/content/help-centre/managing-product-information/How do channel ids work in Stock2Shop?.md

 ---
-title: "How does Stock2Shop's channel ids work"
+title: "How do Channel IDs work in Stock2Shop?"
-heading: "How does Stock2Shop's channel ids work?"
+heading: "How do Channel IDs work in Stock2Shop?"
 description: ""
 image: ""
 menu: